HaarisMalik/gmail-clone-app/README.md

 🟢 Compose mail button allows you to compose youself a message.(displays in inbox)

-🟢 Notice that this is just demo of the gmail clone showcasing firebase authentication and a realtime database.
+🟢 Notice the clone is not a full functional clone of the original but has some key features that showcase how the system works.
+(Firebase Authentication & Database)

 🟢 When message in inbox is clicked it routes you to the open mail section of the app.(dynamic text not implemented yet)

+🟢 !
+No Media Queries

 ## Technolgies I used :